 Ni No Kuni 2 Beginners Guide

 You can do this during battle sequences as well.
-It is carried out either manually by making sure the playable character is at the top of the ‘Party members’ list.
+It is carried out manually by making sure the playable character is at the top of the ‘Party members’ list.
 Or, an easier way is to just press the ‘up’ button on the d-pad of your PS4 controller; this will lead you to play as a different character.
-This really makes traversing in the land of Ni No Kuni 2 much quicker.
+This really makes traversing the land of Ni No Kuni 2 much quicker.

 Combat and Weapons

 Soon, without a doubt, you’ll find yourself in a fight with something formidable.
 You need how weapons and the combat mechanics in the game work for the purpose.
 The crux is this: each character will have 3 melee weapons, a ranged one, and 4 slots for magic skills.

 Magic skills and ranged weapons will consume mana but are powerful attacks that can be charged by pressing and holding down their respective buttons.
 If the mana runs out, switch to your melee weapon until the mana (MP) can replenish again.